Article at a Glance:

 Did you know that the ancient Greeks and Romans used salt to clean their clothes and household surfaces?
 Or that during the Middle Ages, salt was used to clean and disinfect utensils?
 Salt has been used for centuries as a natural cleaning agent because of its impressive ability to act against certain kinds of bacteria by dehydrating them.

-If you haven’t explored the purifying powers of this natural, versatile cleaner (that’s already in your pantry), there’s no better time than spring!
-Grab some salt and get a head start on your spring cleaning with these salty cleaning solutions:
+If you haven’t explored the purifying powers of this natural, versatile cleaner (that’s already in your pantry), there’s no better time!
+Grab some salt and get a head start on your cleaning with these salty cleaning solutions:

 1- Freshen Up Your Fridge